Thatt Antha Heli

 Thatt Antha Heli?! is an Indian television game show (quiz show) in Kannada language.
-Shot in and telecast from the DD Chandana station in Bangalore, the show was first aired on 4 January 2002 and in 2012 entered the Limca Book of Records registering a record for the longest-running television quiz show in India, upon completing 1,756 episodes.
+Shot in and telecast from the DD Chandana station in Bangalore, the show was first aired on 4 January 2002 and in 2012 entered the Limca Book of Records upon completing 1,756 episodes.
+In October 2025, the show completed 5,000 episodes.

 Description

 This show has completed over 3,000 episodes without any sponsorship.
 The host is N. Someswara.
 Each episode has three participants, who answer 12 questions in different fields such as education, science and technology, culture, and heritage.
 Each correct answer earns the contestant a new book.
 The show is telecast from 09:30 PM to 10:00 PM in DD Chandana channel from Monday to Friday.
-The re-run is telecast next day between 11.30 AM to 12:00 PM.
+The re-run is telecast next day between 11.30 AM to 12:00 PM.In 2023 the number of questions has been reduced from 12 to 10.